ReflectsLight/quran-json/README.md

   * https://sacred-texts.com - for the original Arabic.
   * https://quran.com - for the English translation.
-  * https://al-quran.cc - for the Farsi translation.
+  * https://al-quran.cc - for the Farsi, and Portuguese translations.

 ## License